Polynomial representation of general partial Boolean functions with a single quantum query

 \section{Acknowledgements}

-This work is supported in part by the National Natural Science Foundation of China (Nos.
-61572532, 61876195), the Natural Science Foundation of Guangdong Province of China (No.2017B030311011), the Science and Technology Innovation Team of Henan University (No.22IRTSTHN016), the Key Scientific Research Project of Higher Education of Henan Province (Nos.
-22A110014, 22A520006, 22A120009), the Guangxi Key Laboratory of Trusted Software (Grant No. KX202040) and the National Natural Science Foundation of China(No. 61802162).
+This work is supported in part by the National Natural Science Foundation of China (Nos.61572532, 61876195, 62272208), the Natural Science Foundation of Guangdong Province of China (No.2017B030311011), the Natural Science Foundation of Henan (No.232300420426), the Science and Technology Innovation Team of Henan University (No.22IRTSTHN016), the Key Scientific Research Project of Higher Education of Henan Province (Nos.23A520013, 22A110014), the Guangxi Key Laboratory of Trusted Software (Grant No.KX202040).